MESH-Research/invenio-remote-user-data-kcworks/README.md

 ### Manual update via webhook signal

-Updates operations can also be triggered by the remote service via a webhook signal sent to the `/api/webhooks/user_data_update` endpoint.
+Updates operations can also be triggered by the remote service via a webhook signal sent to the `/api/webhooks/users/update` endpoint (or the deprecated `/api/webhooks/user_data_update` endpoint, which remains operational).
 This signal is a minimalist JSON object simply indicating that updates to one or more users or groups have taken place on the remote service.
 This extension then sends API requests to the remote service to retrieve the updated data, and it updates the corresponding Invenio user accounts and group collections (communities).

 A user's group membership information is updated whenever that user's remote metadata is updated.
 But